 Kelly Sims Gallagher is Professor of Energy and Environmental Policy at The Fletcher School, Tufts University.
 She directs the Center for International Environment and Resource Policy at Fletcher.
 From June 2014-September 2015 she served in the Obama Administration as a Senior Policy Advisor in the White House Office of Science and Technology Policy, and as Senior China Advisor in the Special Envoy for Climate Change office at the U.S. State Department.
 Gallagher is a member of the board of the Belfer Center for Science and International Affairs at Harvard University, where she previously directed the Energy Technology Innovation Policy (ETIP) research group.
 She is also a faculty affiliate with the Harvard University Center for Environment.
 Broadly, she focuses on energy and climate policy in both the United States and China.
 She specializes in the role of policy in spurring the development and deployment of cleaner and more efficient energy technologies, domestically and internationally.
 She speaks Spanish and basic Mandarin Chinese, and is a member of the Council on Foreign Relations.
 She is the author of China Shifts Gears: Automakers, Oil, Pollution, and Development(The MIT Press 2006), editor of Acting in Time on Energy Policy (Brookings Institution Press 2009), The Global Diffusion of Clean Energy Technologies: Lessons from China (MIT Press 2014), and numerous academic articles and policy reports.

 Owen T. Lind,* Executive Committee charter member, has served both as Secretary and Chair.
 A limnologist, he studies processes of productivity in sub-tropical and tropical lakes and reservoirs.
-Professor Lind has served the Baylor University faculty for fifty years and is presently affiliated with the Center for Reservoir and Aquatic Systems Research and Institute for Ecological, Earth, and Environmental Studies.
+Professor Emeritus Lind served the Baylor University faculty for fifty years and is presently affiliated with the Center for Reservoir and Aquatic Systems Research and Institute for Ecological, Earth, and Environmental Studies.
 He was founding director of Baylor’s Institute of Environmental Studies.
 Lind has been recognized as Baylor University’s Outstanding Scholar, as Distinguished Texas Scientist (Texas Academy of Science), Outstanding Graduate Student Mentor (Conference of Southern Graduate Schools), and for Lifetime Achievement and Contribution to Mexican Limnology (Asociación Mexicana de Limnologia).

 Judith E. McDowell is a Scientist Emeritus at the Woods Hole Oceanographic Institution where her research and teaching career in the Biology Department spans four decades.
 She has been director of Woods Hole Sea Grant since 1993, and in that capacity has supported research and outreach opportunities at colleges, university, and nonprofit organizations throughout the Commonwealth of Massachusetts.
 Judith received her undergraduate degree in Biology from Stonehill College and her M.S. and Ph.D. degrees in Zoology from the University of New Hampshire.
 She is also a Pew Fellow in Conservation and the Environment.
 Her research interests focus on the physiological ecology of marine animals and the effects of chemical contaminants in coastal ecosystems.
 She has served on numerous national and international committees and working groups on healthy coastal ecosystems and has led several studies for the National Research Council, including Assessing Risks to Endangered and Threatened Species from Pesticides, published in 2013.